tpalus/excel-to-cmt-zip-converter/QUICKSTART.md

 - Check `COLUMNS_TO_KEEP` configuration
 - Verify column names match Excel headers (case-sensitive)
 - Remove disabled entities from `COLUMNS_TO_KEEP`

+**Excel file slow to open (1000+ rows)**
+- This is normal with large datasets
+- Use approach above: Start with small test file first
+- Once verified, replace with full dataset

 ## Testing with Sample Data